Letters and informative notes available at British consulates in South Africa

 As South Africa is a member of the Commonwealth, the British High Commission Pretoria is not in a position to comply with the certificates and services.
 You would therefore need to approach a Notary/Commissioner of Oaths, or have the validity of certificates/documents attested by the issuing authority.
 The Law Society of South Africa has a list of practising lawyers.

-You can visit the Consulate at Pretoria or Cape Town during opening hours (no appointment required) to collect a stamped signed copy of the consular letter confirming that we cannot provide notarial services or certificates of no impediment, by appointment.
+You can collect a stamped signed copy of the consular letter confirming that we cannot provide notarial services or certificates of no impediment, by appointment.
 If you are unable to come in person, a third person can come and collect the letter on your behalf.
 This is a free service and no consular fees are charged.
 It is not necessary to bring any form of documentation to collect the letter.

-British citizens who intend to obtain South African citizenship may need the following letter confirming the British Government has no objection to British citizens obtaining the citizenship of another country.
-You can visit the Consulate at Pretoria or Cape Town during opening hours (no appointment required) to collect a stamped signed copy of this consular letter.
+We can provide a letter confirming the British government has no objection to British nationals obtaining the citizenship of another country or citizens of another country applying for British nationality.
+You can collect a stamped signed copy of this consular letter by apppointment.
 If you are unable to come in person, a third person can come and collect the letter on your behalf.
 This is a free service and no consular fees are charged.
 It is not necessary to bring any form of documentation to collect the letter.

 Services provided by other authorities